zwxandy/winogradcnn-mpc/README.md

 ```

 ## Compilation
-1. Put the file of CompileCPP.py into the path of `EzPC/Athos` which is modified from CompileSampleNetworks.py to enable seperately compile the c++ file
+1. Put the file of CompileCPP.py into the path of `EzPC/Athos` which is modified from CompileSampleNetworks.py to enable seperately compile the c++ file.
 2. In the path of `EzPC/Athos/Networks/`, set the file of sample_network.config as follows:
 ```config
 {